habibullo-dev/freedom-forward/README.md

 ## Usage

 To start the application, run `npm start` from the command line in the project directory.
-Open a web browser and navigate to `http://localhost:3000` to view the application.
+Open a web browser and navigate to `http://localhost:7777` to view the application.

-## Contributing

 ## Contributors